"Does it work?"

 Enjoying a vintage transistor radio as a working object is a lot different than gauging its collectability by whether or not it works.
 One of my favorite Medium Wave DX experiences was tuning my trusty Zenith Royal 500D across the medium wave band shortly after I had arrived in central Europe and hearing broadcasters from all over the continent coming in loud and clear -- listening to these was better than any rare MW station I picked up later on with a "real" receiver, a Kenwood TS-940S with an outdoor ariel.

-When I started collecting transistor radios in the 1980s, I'd guess that 90% of the American and Japanese radios I found were still working, and at that time American collectors were fairly evenly divided in opinion over whether or not it mattered if a radio "worked".
+When I started collecting transistor radios in the 1980s, I'd guess that 90% of the American and Japanese radios I found were still working, and at that time American collectors seem fairly evenly divided in opinion over whether or not it mattered if a radio "worked".
 Collectors in Europe, on the other hand, were almost unanimous in their opinion that a transistor radio should work in order to be considered collectible, I think mostly because they were focusing on quality multi-band portable radios rather than inexpensive pocket radios.

 So of course what happened between the 1980s and now is that the electrolytics finally dried up, and because of that many collectors are now recapping their sets to make them work again.
 And maybe also a circuit wire or a battery lead had broken.
 I have no problem at all with collectors wanting to fix broken wires or replacing electrolytic capacitors in order to get their radios working again.